Outlook Object Model Overview

 To develop add-ins for Microsoft Office Outlook, you can interact with the objects that are provided by the Outlook object model.
 The Outlook object model provides classes and interfaces that represent items in the user interface.
 For example, the Application object represents the entire application, the MAPIFolder object represents a folder that contains e-mail messages or other items, and the MailItem object represents an e-mail message.

 This topic provides a brief overview of some of the main objects in the Outlook object model.
-For resources where you can learn more about the entire Outlook object model, see Use the Outlook object model documentation.
+For resources where you can learn more about the entire Outlook object model, see Using the Outlook Object Model Documentation.

-Applies to: The information in this topic applies to VSTO Add-in projects for Outlook.
-For more information, see Features available by Office application and project type.
+Applies to: The information in this topic applies to application-level projects for Outlook 2013 and Outlook 2010.
+For more information, see Features Available by Office Application and Project Type.